piyushsud/Projects/README.md

 Note that my design has the following errors, which I discovered during board bringup:

 1. The input filter impedance is not 75 ohms to match the antenna, and doesn't transform 75 ohms to the system impedance of 50 ohms.
+The HF amp already has a 50 ohm input impedance, so all you need is a transmission line transformer instead of the 50 ohm resistor to ground.
 2. The PLL voltage level for all digital interfaces is 1.9V, but I used 3.3V.
 3. I did not include a bypass cap for the LM386 near the power supply.